pvaret/SunsetSettings/docs/source/usage.rst

 <https://docs.python.org/3/library/dataclasses.html>`_.

 .. note::
-    Under the hood, Settings is, in fact, a dataclass, and is used in much the same way.
-Unlike normal dataclasses, adding type annotations is not
+    Under the hood, `Settings` is, in fact, a dataclass, and is used in much the same way.
+Unlike normal dataclasses, adding type annotations is not mandatory:
-    mandatory: SunsetSettings infers the type of your settings automatically.
+    SunsetSettings infers the type of your settings automatically.
+Also unlike a dataclass, manually adding `field()` attributes will not work as intended.

 .. code-block:: python